FindMySchool LogoFindMySchool

 For 16 to 18 study programmes, tuition is normally state-funded, so families do not pay tuition fees.
 For adult learners, fee liability varies by course and eligibility for funding support; the college publishes funding guidance and notes an earnings threshold used for full funding decisions in some adult upskilling routes.

-The A-level outcome profile sits below England benchmarks, with A*-B at 22.05% versus an England average benchmark of 47.2% for A*-B. The practical implication is that outcomes may be stronger on some subjects than others, so families should ask for subject-level support details and staffing continuity for the chosen programme.
+The current A-level outcome profile sits low in the national distribution, with 20% of grades at A* to B across 186 exam entries.
+The practical implication is that outcomes may be stronger on some subjects than others, so families should ask for subject-level support details and staffing continuity for the chosen programme.

 Yes.
 External evidence describes assistive technology used in lessons and assessments, and it highlights tailored learning pathways for learners with high needs, including supported internships that build independence and preparation for adulthood.